uabrc/uabrc.github.io/docs/data_management/storage.md

 To request shared Project Storage or Long-Term Storage, please contact [Support](../help/support.md).
 To ensure prompt allocation of Shared Storage, please follow the guidelines below.

 - Requests must be made to <support@listserv.uab.edu> or via the [AskIT HelpDesk](https://www.uab.edu/it/home/).
-- Requests must come from one of the proposed owners.
+- Requests must come from one of the proposed owners (a Lab PI, a Research Core director, or both)
+- The role of Lab PI entitles a person to a project space for that lab
+- The role of Research Core director entitles a person to a project space for that core.
+If one person has both roles, they may have two shared Storages, one for each role.
 - All proposed owners must have created their [Research Computing accounts](../account_management/cheaha_account.md) at the time the request is made.

 Please provide the following information.
 Missing information can delay allocation of Shared Storage as we either look up the information, or ask followup questions.